How to Write a Marketing Plan

 - Who are your customers?
 (Gender, age, education level, income level…)

 - What is your customer’s behavior?
 Meaning which channels usually influence their purchasing decisions?
 Are they online shoppers?
 Are they active on social media?
 If you are putting all your efforts on Twitter but your target is an active YouTube user who doesn’t like Twitter, you’ll likely get nothing in return.
 Identifying the user behavior can take time and experience.
 If you aren’t confident in your understanding of your customers, save your budget and create a stronger marketing strategy when you know exactly who your buyer is and where they make their purchasing decisions.

 Company size can have a huge impact on your promotion method.
 Startups and companies with small marketing budgets are more likely to take advantage of email marketing and social media while companies with a higher budget tend to use TV ads, well-known newspapers or magazines, and services such Google AdWords for their promotion strategy.

-After defining the key elements of your marketing plan, clearly outline how you will achieve these goals and objectives.
-This is the section where you describe how your marketing plan fits in with your budget and the specific steps you plan to take to reach your goals.
+After defining the key elements of your marketing strategy, clearly outline how you will achieve these goals and objectives.
+This is the section where you describe how your plan fits in with your budget and the specific steps you plan to take to reach your goals.
 Including your budget in your marketing plan will make the plan tangible and allow you to have a better awareness of any possible setbacks that could pop up along be in the way.

 Update your marketing plan regularly